|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 There's no denying that Bubble and Squeak is the quintessential leftover recipe.
-Traditionally, the delectable mix of Sunday lunch leftovers are eaten on a Monday for either lunch or dinner (topped off with a fried egg is my favorite).
+Traditionally, the delectable mix of Sunday lunch leftovers are eaten on a Monday for either lunch or dinner.
 It is the lovely combination of potatoes and vegetables, which make a sustaining and tasty dish.

 This 'Fancy' version is made using vegetables from scratch, though if you have a decent quantity of leftover roast potatoes (these work best, but you can use mash) and vegetables, then use those.